Lanzarote Itinerary: How to Plan a 3 or 4 Day Lanzarote Road Trip

 Take in the stunning landscape of La Geria and its vineyards.

-The thousands of gerias create a spectacular landscape where the bright green plants stand out in the charcoal black of the lava.
+As you drive back from Charco Verde, you’ll get the chance to pass by the stunning landscape of La Geria and its unique vineyards, where the literal thousands of gerias create a spectacular pocked landscape where the bright green plants stand out in the charcoal black of the lava.

-In the small town of La Geria, you can also visit family-owned wineries offering tours and tastings.
+In the small town of La Geria, you can also visit family-owned wineries offering tours and tastings: if I had to recommend just two, I’d suggest either Bodegas Rubicón and Bodega La Geria.

-A little further afield, you can also visit the famous El Grifo Bodega and take a sommelier-led wine tasting and tour.
+If you want to do a tour, you can check out the famous El Grifo Bodega and take a sommelier-led wine tasting and tour.

 Hike Caldera de Los Cuervos.

-If you have any time left before heading back to Arrecife, stop by the Caldera de Los Cuervos for a short hike.
+If you have any time left before you ought to head back to Arrecife for the night, I definitely recommend that you stop by the Caldera de Los Cuervos for a short hike; there’s a small loop trail with volcanic terrain views for days

-The hike takes around an hour, so it’s not a huge commitment to add to your Lanzarote itinerary if you’re making good time today.
+The hike only takes around an hour, so it’s not a huge commitment to add to your Lanzarote itinerary if you’re making good time today and aren’t in a rush (and aren’t too sloshed from any wine-tasting adventures you may have had).

 Return to Arrecife for dinner.